komyg/rm-shop-v2/tutorial.md

 }
 ```

-Notice that we added the `chosenQuantity` and `unitPrice` fields with the `@client` annotation indicating Apollo that these fields are used only on the client.
+Here we added the `chosenQuantity` and `unitPrice` fields with the `@client` annotation to tell Apollo that these fields are used only on the client.

 Don't forget to regenerate our graphql types by running the `yarn gen-graphql` command on your console.

 Now let's update our table to add these new fields.
-First open the *components/character-table/charcater-table.tsx* file and add two more columns to our table, one for the unit price and the other for the chosen quantity.
+First open the *components/character-table/charcater-table.tsx* file and add two more columns to our table, one for the unit price and the other for the chosen quantity:

 ```tsx
 // Display the data